jkoelker/dcos-docs-site/pages/1.13/monitoring/logging/logging-api/index.md

 | /system/v1/logs/v2/ | dcos:adminrouter:ops:system-logs |
 | /system/v1/agent/{agent_id}/logs/v2/ | dcos:adminrouter:system:agent |

-All routes may also be reached by users with the _dcos:superuser_ permission.
+All routes may also be reached by users with the `dcos:superuser_ permission`.
 To assign permissions to your account, see [Permissions Reference](/1.13/security/ent/perms-reference/).

 # Format